nelglez/MoodDiary/README.md

 # MoodDiary
 Mood Diary in SwiftUI using basic persistence with property list encoder/decoder.
+Using MVC.
+Using UIkit for the textview inside SwiftUI.

 ![Image of Initial view](https://github.com/nelglez/MoodDiary/blob/master/images/ss1.png)